neatnik/weblog.lol/README.md

 # weblog.lol GitHub Action

-This repository holds the weblog.lol GitHub Action.
+This repository holds the weblog.lol GitHub Action and documentation.
 All other omg.lol material (including weblog.lol stuff) can be found in the [omg.lol repository](http://github.com/neatnik/omg.lol/).

 ## Setting up the action